AsherNoor/Wordlister/README.md

 Files
 -----
-You will find 4 files in here.
+You will find 4 files in here:

-Wordlister.exe (Executiable for Windows)
+1- Wordlister.exe (Executiable for Windows)

-Wordlister.py
+2- Wordlister.py

-PDFfunction.py
+3- PDFfunction.py

-TEXTfunction.py
+4- TEXTfunction.py

 Wordlister imports PDFfunction & TEXTfunction, to make it an all in one experience, allowing you to create one of each or more.